HI! I'M MELISSA

 The short of it:

 Melissa Orquiza is a musician and composer, obsessed with food, working primarily in film music and living in Los Angeles.
-When she's not thinking about food, music, and it's accoutrements, you'll find her binge watching TV with her family or attempting to get back on a surfboard.
-She plays the piano and cello.
+When she's not thinking about food, music, and it's accoutrements, you'll find her binge watching TV with her family or sleeping.
+She plays the piano (primary instrument) and cello (secondary instrument).
 Thanks for stopping by!